LuxySs-Evr5/RaquetteBaballe/README.md

 - `→` : Move to the next level
 - `a` : Reset the current level
 - `q` : Quit the game
+- `spacebar` : shoot a lazer when available

 ## Game Bonus

 There are several bonuses available in the game.
-They will be displayed with the letter `B` in the brick containing the bonus.
+They will be displayed with a letter inside the brick containing the bonus.
 You have to collect the bonus with the racket.
 Here is a list of the different bonuses :

 - Reduce the ball's speed
 - Expand the racket's width
 - Gain an extra life
+- shoot a lazer
 - Split the ball into three instances of itself.
 When this bonus is active, no other bonuses will drop